-PAU-SEN 192 Introduction to Christian Theology (2 Units Compulsory; LH=30)
+PAU-DTS 192 Introduction to Christian Theology (2 Units Compulsory; LH=30)

 Pan-Atlantic University has a strong Christian identity which is shown in its openness to people of all races and religions.
 Its mission is "to form competent and committed professionals and encourage them to serve with personal initiative and social responsibility the community in which they work, thereby helping to build a better society in Nigeria and Africa at large".
 One of the objectives of the university is to also give a well-rounded formation of the human person, which includes some courses in the humanities.
-The course intends to present the essentials of the Christian faith and morals that are related to contemporary issues that inform the identity of the school and will form the basis of other courses on humanities that the students will be taught.
-It will also help the students to learn to think deeply about contemporary societal issues.
+The course intends to present the essentials of the Christian faith and morals that are related to contemporary issues that inform the identity of the school and will form the basis of other to think deeply about contemporary societal issues.